w3f/polkadot-wiki/docs/learn/learn-transactions.md

 and may or may not have a token.
 There are, however, situations where shards themselves make transactions on the relay chain.

-[Parachains](learn-parachains.md) have a dedicated slot on the relay chain for execution, so their collators do not need to own DOT in order to include blocks.
-The parachain will make some transactions itself, for example, opening or closing an [XCM](learn-xcm.md) channel, participating in an [auction](learn-auction.md) to renew its slot, or upgrading its runtime.
+[Parachains](learn-parachains.md) have a dedicated core on the relay chain for execution, so their collators do not need to own DOT in order to include blocks.
+The parachain will make some transactions itself, for example, opening or closing an [XCM](learn-xcm.md) channel, renew its time on a core, or upgrading its runtime.
 Parachains have their own accounts on the relay chain and will need to use those funds to issue transactions on the parachain's behalf.

 ## Block Limits and Transaction Priority